Brentford Community Stadium: Rugby Union at Brentford Community Stadium

 On 15 August 2016, rugby union club London Irish announced that discussions were ongoing with the borough for a move to the new stadium as tenants of Brentford.
 Irish played in Reading, Berkshire, but were hoping to move back to the capital.
 An amended application to use the stadium for rugby in addition to its main purpose of hosting football was passed on 9 February 2017, effectively allowing London Irish to play at the stadium.
 The move to Brentford from its opening season was later confirmed.

 London Irish played their inaugural match at the stadium on 29 November 2020, when they beat Leicester Tigers 22–9.
 The first try was scored by Curtis Rona of London Irish.

-London Irish were suspended from the league ahead of the 2023–24 Premiership Rugby season and subsequently entered administration meaning their future remains uncertain.
+London Irish were suspended from the league ahead of the 2023–24 Premiership Rugby season and subsequently entered administration, meaning that their future remains uncertain.

 Location

 The stadium is located on a 7.6 acre site off Lionel Road, adjacent to Kew Bridge railway station.
 It stands in the middle of a triangle of railway lines, some used for freight.
 There are proposals to re-open a passenger rail route from Willesden and Brent Cross through to Hounslow via a station at Lionel Road using one of these freight lines (the 'West London Orbital' scheme).
 Outline planning documents suggest a station could be built to serve the stadium on the Lionel Road site.
 The nearest station on the Transport for London network is Gunnersbury, served by the London Underground District line and the recently named Mildmay Line on the London Overground (Stratford to Richmond route).
 Kew Bridge railway station is adjacent to the stadium.